phuongboi/pushing-and-grasping-with-reinforcement-learning/README.md

-###(Ongoing)This repository is my re-implementation of the project [visual-pushing-grasping](https://github.com/andyzeng/visual-pushing-grasping), focusing in simulation in CoppeliaSim
+###(On-going)This repository is my re-implementation of the project [visual-pushing-grasping](https://github.com/andyzeng/visual-pushing-grasping), focusing in simulation in CoppeliaSim.

 #### [24/11/2023]Init commit
 <!---